-- a) Compression therapy;

-- b) Ambulation;

-- c) Limb elevation;

-- d) Avoiding prolonged sitting and standing;

-- 4. Documentation of Revised Venous Clinical Severity Score (r-VCSS) \geq 6;

-- E. None of the following contraindications: - 1.
+- a) Compression therapy; - b) Ambulation; - c) Limb elevation; - d) Avoiding prolonged sitting and standing; - 4.
+Documentation of Revised Venous Clinical Severity Score $(r-VCSS) \ge 6$; - C. None of the following contraindications: - 1.
 Previous administration of sclerotherapy agent in the same vein less than six weeks prior; - 2.
 Allergy to sclerotherapy agent; - 3.
-Pregnant or within 3 months after delivery; - 4.
+Pregnancy or within 3 months after delivery; - 4.
 Acute febrile illness; - 5.
 Local or general infection; - 6.
 Severe distal arterial occlusive disease (ankle-brachial index 0.4 or less); - 7.
 Critical limb ischemia, arterial ulcer(s), gangrene; - 8.
-Obliteration of deep venous system;

-- 10. Acute deep venous thrombophlebitis or acute superficial thrombophlebitis; - 13. prolonged immobility; Tortuosity of the great saphenous vein severe enough to impede catheter placement; Klippel-Trenaunay Syndrome or other congenital venous abnormalities. - 14.
-Potential requirement of the great or small saphenous vein for an arterial or coronary bypass;

-- F. If cyanoacrylate adhesive (e.g., VenaSealTM) is requested, it is for treatment of ONE of the following: - 1. the small saphenous vein only. - 2.
+Obliteration of deep venous system; - 9.
+Acute deep venous thrombophlebitis or acute superficial thrombophlebitis; - 10.
+Prolonged immobility; - 11.
+Tortuosity of the great saphenous vein severe enough to impede catheter placement; - 12.
+Klippel-Trenaunay Syndrome or other congenital venous abnormalities. - 13.
+Potential requirement of the great or small saphenous vein for an arterial or coronary bypass; - D. If cyanoacrylate adhesive (e.g., VenaSealTM) is requested, treatment is for ONE of the following: - 1. the small saphenous vein only. - 2.
 The great saphenous vein in a member/enrollee who has a documented lidocaine allergy.

-H. Note: Photographic documentation and/or ultrasound images may be requested to support written documentation.
+Note: Photographic documentation and/or ultrasound images may be requested to support written documentation.